Supplement-Bacon/template-laravel-docker/README.md

 <p align="center"><a href="https://supplement-bacon.com" target="_blank"><img src="https://supplement-bacon.com/images/cover2.png" width="600"></a></p>

 # Laravel X Docker
-This repository contains all you need to start the developement of Laravel applications in an containerized environment.
+This repository contains all what you need to start the developement of Laravel applications in an containerized environment.

 ### Technologies